 Jared Leto is the poster boy when it comes to long hairstyles for men – and it’s no surprise.
-His long locks are now a signature in Hollywood and he does a great job of styling them for various occasions.

 During formal red carpet events, Leto rocks a sleek and polished man bun, and when he’s off-duty, he chooses to wear his hair down with relaxed waves.